-I am a journalist, author and Research Fellow of the Centre for Policy Studies, an independent Think Tank.
-I have written four non-fiction books and five Think Tank reports.
-These attracted extensive coverage both in the print and broadcast media in both the UK and abroad and were serialised in the Daily Mail.
-The pamphlets led to wide debate and informed many aspects of UK government policy at the time.
-I also have written for the Sunday Time, the Financial Times, the Sun, the Spectator and Standpoint.
-I am a regular contributor to TV and radio and have appeared on Any Questions, Question Time, Newsnight, the Today program amongst others as well as the Sky Paper Review on a regular basis.
+I have written for the Sunday Times, the Financial Times, the Daily Mail, the Sun, the Spectator and Standpoint.
+I am a regular contributor to TV and radio and have appeared on Any Questions, Question Time, Newsnight, and Today amongst others as well as the Sky Paper Review on a routine basis.
 I was recently invited by Grayson Perry to take part in a debate on British identity at the National Portrait Gallery.

 by Harriet Sergeant and Marlon Campbell